Miguel Rojas Player Props: Dodgers vs. Diamondbacks

-Miguel Rojas and the Los Angeles Dodgers begin the season against Zac Gallen and the Arizona Diamondbacks March 30 at 10:10 PM ET.
+On Friday, Miguel Rojas (coming off going 2-for-4 with a double) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+First pitch is at 10:10 PM ET.

+He had two hits (going 2-for-4 with a double) in his most recent appearance against the Diamondbacks.

 Miguel Rojas Game Info & Props vs. the Diamondbacks